Estecka/mc-Selfcare-Hive/port.md

 ## 1.21.5
 - `NbtCompound::contains` no longer check the element type.
 - `NbtCompound` various get methods are now wrapped in optionals, or require a fallback as parameter.

+## 1.21.6
+- Serialization no longer directly manipulated NBT and must be backed by a codec.